 This site will provide information from this project to the public and to other fellow mosquito enthusiasts who may be interested in what mosquitoes are doing in the highly under-researched state of North Dakota.
 Support for this project comes from ND INBRE.
 Students and faculty present information collected from this project at the annual ND INBRE conference, regional conferences, national meetings, and at other professional organizations such as the Entomological Society of America conferences.

-Common Name – Mourning Cloak Butterfly
+Common Name - Slender-necked Click Beetle

 Phylum: Arthropoda